kitten/fluorine/README.md

 - Your stores are directly reduced from the dispatcher and actions are dispatched on it
 - Manage your side effect as Observables ("Agendas") with automatic rollbacks on error
-- Unopinionated and simple API
+- Unopinionated and simple API with Middleware support

 This is the ultimate way to use RxJS for state and side effect management!